 Penguins can't fly but are great swimmers.
-Seagulls can't swim but are great flyers.
-Pip is sad because he wants to fly like the seagull.
-It takes a wise owl to make him see things differently.
+Seagulls are great fliers but can't swim.
+Pip wants to fly like the seagull and the sparrow, but however hard he tries, he can't.
+It takes a wise Owl to make him see things differently.

 FIVE STAR AWARD